ClickCease

 They are designed to help the successor trustees distribute the trust’s assets equally among the beneficiaries.
 Once the assets have been distributed, the loan is then paid off.

-What are the associated costs of taking out secured trust finance?
+What are the associated costs of taking out a secured trust loan?

 These niche providers are few and far between.
 For this reason, you are unlikely to find the same competitive interest rates and monthly repayment terms characteristic of conventional finance, secured loans and mortgages.

 You also need to consider the complexities involved in arranging and administering these loans.
-The costs associated with these extensive processes are likely to be higher than what you would find on standard secured loans and mortgages.
+The costs associated with these extensive processes are likely to be higher than those for standard secured loans and mortgages.

 How hard is it to get financing on an asset held in trust?